uniquehash/42moonlight/README.md

-# 42moonlight
-side projects galore
+# 42 Moonlight - Side Projects Galore!

-## what is 42moonlight
+## What is 42 Moonlight?

 A community for 42 students to talk about, contribute to, and support one other building side projects.

-## why build 42moonlight
+## Why Build 42 Moonlight?

-It is really hard to build and sustain side projects, 42moonlight aims to provide a community for people to support one another at 42 while working on their personal and communal projects.
+It is difficult to build and sustain side projects.

+42 Moonlight aims to provide a community for support while working on their personal and communal projects.

 ## Goal for project

-The goal is to have people coming and shipping products on a regular basis.
+The goal is to have participants shipping products on a regular basis.

 Working together, building together, shipping together.

-## assumptions
+## Assumptions

-* having a community around this purpose will increase the ability and probability of people shipping their personal projects
+Having a community for this purpose will increase:

+* The probability of participants shipping their projects.
+* The abilities of participants to present their projects.

-## structure and documentation
+## Structure and documentation

-here is where documentation and structure
+TODO -- documentation and structure guidelines

+Ask an active member for rights on [this repo](https://github.com/all-hack/42moonlight), contribute what you can.

-## resource
+## Resource
- * slack channel: #moonlight
+ * 42 School USA Slack Channel: [#moonlight](https://42schoolusa.slack.com/messages/moonlight/)

+#### Special Thanks to [all-hack](https://github.com/all-hack) for setting this up!

+TODO -- List of active members, links to presentations.